Weaving Tides Accessibility Report

 If you want to play Weaving Tides, but it doesn't offer the Reading accessibility features you require, these similar games extend the Reading accessibility:

-Weaving Tides has no accessibility features for Navigation which deal with how the game provides guidance and assistance to navigate its worlds and spaces.
-The following games are similar to Weaving Tides, but offer accessibility features for Navigation:
+We haven’t documented any accessibility features for Navigation in Weaving Tides which deal with how the game provides guidance and assistance to navigate its worlds and spaces.
+The following games are similar to Weaving Tides, and offer accessibility features for Navigation:

-Weaving Tides has 7 accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 7 accessibility features for Controls in Weaving Tides which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 Multiple Buttons & Single Stick: Can play with multiple buttons and a stick.